yiisoft/definitions/README.md

 Definition is describing a way to create and configure a service, an object or return any other value.
 It must implement `Yiisoft\Definitions\Contract\DefinitionInterface` that has a single method `resolve(ContainerInterface $container)`.
-References are typically stored in the container or a factory and are resolved into object at the moment of obtaining a service instance or creating an object.
+References are typically stored in the container or a factory and are resolved into an object at the moment of getting a service instance or creating an object.

 #### `ArrayDefinition`